-- C1 Provide OSD with all new commercial premises, industry and other non-residential development. - C2 Create a drainage easement if one does not exist already, through respective downstream properties where the site falls away from the street, only gravity fed system will be supported.

-- Where additions/alteration are proposed on sites with an existing impervious area equal to 70% or more, a maximum of 5% of additional impervious area will be permitted before OSD is required (hence the maximum impervious area in this instance is 75%). - C4 Collect stormwater from roofed and large paved areas within the property in a system of gutters, pits, grated drains and pipe lines, and then discharged into the street gutter or stormwater system approved by Council. - C5 Where discharge of stormwater to the street gutter, common drainage lines, other authority's drainage system or Council stormwater system is not possible, and an easement through downstream property could not be established by way of negotiation, Council may consider the use of alternative drainage methods such as charged line or absorption system subject to certain conditions.
+- C1 Provide OSD with all new commercial premises, industry and other nonresidential development.
+Minor additional impervious areas, up to 5% increase, will not incur an OSD requirement. - C2 Create a drainage easement if one does not exist already, through respective downstream properties where the site falls away from the street, only gravity fed system will be supported. - C3 Where additions/alteration are proposed on sites with an existing impervious area equal to 70% or more, a maximum of 5% of additional impervious area will be permitted before OSD is required (hence the maximum impervious area in this instance is 75%). - C4C3 Collect stormwater from roofed and large paved areas within the property in a system of gutters, pits, grated drains and pipe lines, and then discharged into the street gutter or stormwater system approved by Council. - C5 Where discharge of stormwater to the street gutter, common drainage lines, other authority's drainage system or Council stormwater system is not possible, and an easement through downstream property could not be established by way of negotiation, Council may consider the use of alternative drainage methods such as charged line or absorption system subject to certain conditions.